vkdolea/age-system/README.md

 #### Added
 - Game setting added to allow Observers to roll Abilities, attacks and Damage from Observed character sheet or chat cards.
+- When rolling to chat weapon and arcana cards, buttons will show up to roll attack and damage.

 #### Fixed
 - Non breaking error when loading a world without Item compendia.
 - Shift + RightClick on AGE Roller will know correctly blind roll 1d6 to GM.
+- Rolls from chat were not using data form unlinked token, only from Actor.

 ### 0.7.4 [2021-06-08]
 #### Fixed